mindbat/track2-functional/THE-CHAT-RETURNS.md

 Because of the anonymous nature our the chat application, it quickly becomes very popular.
 Because the application does not attempt to limit the length of the conversation history, it soon runs out of available memory and stops accepting new messages.
-This leads to the need to frequently restart the program, lose all messages, and field many complaints from the users of the system.
+This leads frequently restarting the program, losing all messages, and fielding complaints from the users of the system.

 ### The Quest
 After an in-depth study of the problem, it is determined that the application's behavior can be fixed, and the expectations of the users accommodated, by:

 * Limiting the number of messages kept in the chat history.
 * Keeping a running total of all the messages ever posted.
 * Retaining a count of the number of messages posted by each user.

-In this section we will present a pattern for implementing these features, and a series of "solutions" that provide varying degrees "correctness".
+In this section we will present a pattern for implementing these features, and a series of **solutions** that provide varying degrees **correctness**.

-## Dramatis Personae
+## Some Definitions
 * Mutable:  Something that can be changed (mutated).
 * Immutable:  Something that is unchangeable.
 * Imperative:  A command, sometimes a request.